nginxinc/nginx-basics-workshops/labs/lab5/readme.md

     The above command would run the wrk load generation tool for 20 minutes with 200 active connections hitting `/coffee` path.

 1. If you look at the `HTTP Upstreams` tab within NGINX Plus dashboard you can clearly see all three backend servers are serving the incoming request from the load generation tool.

    ![dashboard with equal load](media/dashboard_with_load.png)

 1. Open `Thunder Client` extension tool within visual studio and look into the `NGINX_Basics` collection.

     ![Thunder Client extension](media/thunder_client_extension.png)

-   (**Note:** If you are not familiar with Thunder Client and would rather prefer running commands on terminal then please use the `curl` equivalent command provided in each step)
+   (**Note:** You can find the `NGINX_Basics.API_collection.json` file within the `lab5` directory.
+If you are not familiar with Thunder Client and would rather prefer running commands on terminal then please use the `curl` equivalent command provided in each step)

 1. Open `Check nginx_cafe servers` request and execute the call by clicking on `Send` button.
 You can confirm from the response that the upstream, nginx_cafe, has three backend servers.
 Also note that server `web3` has `id=2`.
 You will use this `id` in subsequent API calls in this section.
     ![postman check server](media/postman_check_servers.png)

     ```bash
-     #[Optional] curl command if not using postman
+     #[Optional] curl command if not using Thunder Client
      curl 'http://localhost:9000/api/9/http/upstreams/nginx_cafe' | jq
     ```